 |Study Period||Start date||Census date||WW date||End date|

-- Recognise and understand the importance of the illness experience within the life journey.
+- Explain the importance of the illness experience within the life journey.

 - Critically reflect on the provision of patient-centred care to the acutely ill in the hospital context.

-- Evaluate the impact of the hospital environment (physical, social, political) on the patients’ and their families’ experiences of illness.
+- Evaluate the impact of the healthcare environment (physical, social, political) on the patients’ and their families’ experiences of illness.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|